-The peak summer driving season is getting underway, which often means clogged roads and traffic jams.
+The peak holiday driving season is getting underway, which often means clogged roads and traffic jams.

-> Road rage is a driving danger, along with drunk driving and distracted driving such as texting while driving.
+Road rage is a driving danger, along with drunk driving and distracted driving such as texting while driving.

 Despite high gas prices, this year could be worse than normal, since so many of us are itching to get on the road again now that local lockdown restrictions have eased, and our frustration tolerance is already low.

 These tips will help you avoid aggressive drivers, or become one yourself.

 Essential car care tips for family road trips

 Car rental insurance do’s and don’ts